For consumers For business

 Everything we do is based on transparency, starting with the data we source.

-Our ratings technology and independent analysts compile and verify brands’ own public reporting, the most robust third party indices (like the Fashion Transparency Index and CDP Climate Change and Water Security projects), as well as certifications and accreditations (like Fairtrade, Fair Wear Foundation, Cradle to Cradle, OEKO-TEX Made in Green, the Global Organic Textile Standard or the Responsible Wool Standard).
+Our ratings technology and independent analysts compile and verify brands’ own public reporting, the most robust third-party indices (like the CDP Climate Change and Water Security disclosures), as well as certifications and accreditations (including Cradle to Cradle, OEKO-TEX, Global Organic Textile Standard (GOTS), World Fair Trade Organisation (WFTO) Guarantee System, COSMOS ORGANIC, and Union for Ethical Biotrade (UEBT)).

 Most trusted methodology

-Good On You’s ratings are comprehensive—considering brands’ practices throughout their entire supply chains, from raw fibres to products’ end of use.
+Good On You’s ratings are comprehensive—considering brands’ practices throughout their entire supply chains, from raw fibres and ingredients to products and packaging end of use.
 Altogether, we evaluate up to 1,000 data points across more than 100 key issues and indicators to arrive at each brand’s score.
 We weigh certifications, standard systems, and other third-party sources according to their scope, the quality of their assurance systems, and outcomes.

 Easy-to-use ratings